“What was that saxophone song?!!”

 Midnight City (M83)

-While you might not remember the song on first listen, you’ll be sure to know the saxophone solo.
+While you might not remember this famous saxophone song on first listen, you’ll be sure to know the solo.

 Performed by James Kings, the solo is almost bebop-like and features a high level of melodicism amongst passages of intense phrasing, rhythmic displacement, sideslipping….